 Instructions

-- In a large skillet over medium high heat, brown ground beef along with the onions and garlic until thoroughly cooked.
+- In a large skillet over medium high heat, brown 1 pound ground beef along with 1/2 cup diced yellow onion, and 1 teaspoon minced garlic until thoroughly cooked and crumbled.

-- Add beef broth and whisk vigorously to remove any lumps, turning the heat up to high, bringing it to a boil for 2-3 minutes until you see it thicken slightly.
+- Add 1 1/2 cups beef broth and whisk vigorously to remove any lumps, turning the heat up to high, bringing it to a boil for 2-3 minutes until you see it thicken slightly.

-- Bring temperature down to medium and whisk in sour cream and cream of mushroom soup.
+- Bring temperature down to medium and whisk in 1 cup sour cream and 10.5 ounce can cream of mushroom soup.
 Stir until mixture is thoroughly incorporated.

-- Add salt & pepper.
+- Add salt and pepper, to taste.
 Keep tasting mixture until it is seasoned the way you like.
 If it gets too thick, just add a tad more beef broth.

 Video